mtkennerly/ludusavi-manifest/README.md

 * `<base>/saves` will be backed up on any system.
 * `<base>/settings.json` will be backed up if you're using Windows or Linux.
 * `<base>/other` will be backed up if you're using Mac and Steam.
-* On Windows, the registry path `<regHkcu>/Software/An Example Game` will be backed up.
+* On Windows, the registry key `HKEY_CURRENT_USER/Software/An Example Game` will be backed up.

-Paths can include these placeholders:
+Paths in the `files` section can include these placeholders:

 | placeholder         | meaning                                                                                |
 |---------------------|----------------------------------------------------------------------------------------|